dintores/btg-lib/README.md

 ## Contributing

 Please send pull requests for bug fixes, code optimization, and ideas for improvement.
-For more information on how to contribute, please refer to our [CONTRIBUTING](https://github.com/owstack/bch-lib/blob/master/CONTRIBUTING.md) file.
+For more information on how to contribute, please refer to our [CONTRIBUTING](https://github.com/owstack/btg-lib/blob/master/CONTRIBUTING.md) file.

 ## Building the Browser Bundle

-To build a bch-lib full bundle for the browser:
+To build a btg-lib full bundle for the browser:

 ```sh
 gulp browser